josiahkila/josiahkila.github.io/essays/software-engineering.md

 ## Introduction

-In this essay, I will reflect on the essential software engineering concepts that I have learned throughout this course.
 While the primary focus of the course was on web application development, it is crucial to recognize that the skills and knowledge gained transcend this specific domain.
-I will delve into two critical software engineering topics covered in the course: Agile Project Management, specifically Issue Driven Project Management, and Functional Programming.
+In my case, before the semester started I have alrady been trying to been a website for an intership I am apart of.
+This class has taught me how to build a website off of a template, build components and pages, and deploy it to a live server.
+This class was probably my favorite because it gives me direction into what sector of Computer Science I was to venture down.
+Some other topics that I've learned in this course are Agile Project Management, specifically Issue Driven Project Management, and Functional Programming.
 These concepts extend beyond web development and can be applied to various project contexts.

 ## Agile Project Management and Issue Driven Project Management